Color Vision

 FAA Color Vision Standards

 For air traffic controllers (ATCS) and ATCS applicants the FAA requires “normal color vision.”
-People, generally men, have different degrees of color vision deficiency.
+People, generally men, may have different degrees of color vision deficiency.
 It is the degree of deficiency that determines whether one of the tests can be passed.
 Only a very rare person is truly “color blind.”
 If an applicant can pass the FAA color vision test administered, even if slightly color deficient, they would meet standards and would be qualified.
-If they can not pass the test, they would not be qualified.
+If they cannot pass the test, they would not be qualified.

-The FAA ATC medical standards are found at FAA Order 3930.3B Air Traffic Control Specialist Health Program and require color vision testing during the FAA medical exam.
+The FAA ATC medical standards are found at FAA Order 3930.3C Air Traffic Control Specialist Health Program and require color vision testing during the FAA medical exam.
 If an on-board controller fails this testing, they are referred for the Air Traffic Controller Color Vision test (ATCOV) which is a computer based operational color vision test typically administered in the Regional Flight Surgeon facilities.
 If an assigned ATC fails the ATCOV, the RFS will determine if it is possible to grant a Special Consideration for the controller which limits them to certain equipment.

 Unacceptable Treatments and Tests for Color Vision